About My Musical Language (an imaginary Q & A)

 Q: How would you describe your harmonic language?

-Q: So what kind of chords do you use?
+Q: So what kind of chords and sonorities do you use?

-To put it another way, you’d have a hard time finding a chord in my music that Wagner never wrote.
-And for this reason, my music is very much connected to the sound-world of the second half of the 19th century.
+To put it in less technical terms, you’d have a hard time finding a chord in my music that Brahms never wrote.
+And for this reason, my music is very much connected to the sound-world of the 19th century.

 Q: And what about chord progressions?
 How do you get from one chord to the next?

 A: That’s where it gets kind of tricky.
 Usually, I’ll use some kind of pivoting technique, making use of common pitches.
 I'm especially fond of tritone and minor-third substitutions.
-(Maybe I should say something about my debt to Ernő Lendvai's "axis theory" – but if I try to get too technical here, I'll only get myself in trouble.)
+(Maybe I should say something about my debt to Ernő Lendvai's “axis theory” – but I fear I'd only get myself in trouble with people who know more about than I do.)
 In any event, it’s quite rare for me to make a leap from one chord to another chord that contains no pitches in common.
-The result is a kind of chromatic “slip-sliding” – and sometimes even my suspensions have suspensions!
+The result is a kind of chromatic and harmonically ambiguous “slip-sliding,” – and sometimes even my suspensions have suspensions!

 Q: What about rhythm and meter in your music?